-The 2020s will be a pivotal decade for nature.
-Let’s make safeguarding whales, creating marine protection networks, rebuilding fish populations, phasing out open net-pen fish farms and protecting marine species at risk top priorities for the next federal budget.
+Let’s make safeguarding whales, creating marine protection networks, rebuilding fish populations, phasing out open net-pen fish farms and protecting marine species at risk top priorities for the federal government.

-- Marine planning, including co-governance, marine protected area networks, national marine conservation areas and conservation economy development.
+- Expanding marine planning, including co-governance, marine protected area networks, national marine conservation areas and conservation economy development.

 - Increasing fisheries stock assessment and monitoring capacity and ensuring data transparency.

 - Enhancing capacity to meet Species at Risk Act requirements to recover abundance of endangered and threatened aquatic species throughout Canada’s coastal waters, particularly salmon and whales.

 - Creating a responsible aquaculture sector through research, monitoring, enforcement and incentives for alternative production methods.